-Last updated on October 12th, 2024
+Last updated on January 5th, 2025

 If your boiler pressure is too low, it can cause the system to shut down, leaving you without heating or hot water.
 To repressurise a boiler, you’ll need to add water to the heating system using the filling loop.
+With over a decade of experience repairing boilers and heating systems, I’ve resolved countless boiler pressure issues.

-Repressurising a Boiler
+Repressurising a boiler

 The pressure on a boiler should be between 1 and 1.5 bar when the heating is off and the radiators are cold.
 It rises when the heating is on so you will not get the proper reading until it has cooled down.
+If your boiler pressure drops below 1 bar you should increase it using the filling loop.

-Video Guide
+Video guide

 How to increase the pressure: